 Grants may support special projects, programs, or include general operating support.
 Grant awards may range from $10,000-$50,000.
 Contact Melen Hagos with questions at firstname.lastname@example.org.

-Proposals will be accepted on a rolling basis and reviewed by the Resilience Fund Steering Committee in a timely manner.
+New proposals will be accepted on a rolling basis and reviewed by the Resilience Fund Steering Committee in 2019.

 The Resilience Fund was created in early 2017 as a collaborative partnership of the Greater Washington Community Foundation, the Eugene and Agnes E. Meyer Foundation, and other foundation and individual contributors.
 It seeks to address the critical needs of nonprofits responding to changes in federal policy and budget priorities, as well as the climate of intolerance and hate, both of which are disproportionately impacting people of color, and immigrant and refugee communities.
 The Fund's main objective is to provide funding in response to both urgent and systemic issues facing our community ̶ in the near-term and long-term ̶ and to be nimble in responding to new issues as they emerge.
 Since the Fund’s inception, we’ve granted out $380,000 to 12 organizations supporting residents and families affected by the new Administration’s changes to international travel, immigration, and deportation policies as well as building community cohesion and combating anti-other sentiment.